ChipCE/bondtech-LGX-release-tracker/README.md

-# bondtech-LGX-release-tracker
+# Bondtech LGX release tracker
-Track bondtech website and send notification when the LGX extruder is released.
+Track bondtech website and send notification via pushbullet API when the LGX extruder is released.